WallCaster/WallCaster/doc/architecture-report.md

 # Explaination about analysis constrains consideration

 What we did that fit the constrains :

+- We have a Filter Interface and its son classes to filter posts

+- The class Post has a Image class to store a picture

+- There is the possibility to request different APIs thank's to the API class and its son classes

+- An interface for the backend will be developed to allow the admin to manage the configuration (Tags/hashtags, authors, date range, etc) and the content that will be send to the frontend.

+- The posts will be send to the front thank's to the Socket class.

 # Production frame : development, configuration and deployment tools.